Wound Healing and Care

 - Avoid picking or scratching scabs.
 A scab may itch as the skin underneath heals, but picking or scratching can rip the new skin underneath.
 The wound will take longer to heal and the scar it leaves may be worse.

 Our bodies rely on vitamins and minerals to heal.
-Try to eat healthy foods — especially lots of vitamin-rich fruits and vegetables and lean proteins — while your wound is healing.
+Try to eat healthy foods — especially lots of vitamin-rich fruits and vegetables and lean proteins — while your wound heals.
 Drink plenty of water and eat high-fiber foods like whole grains to avoid constipation.
-(Constipation can be a side effect of pain medication.)
+(Constipation can be a side effect of pain medicine.)

 If a deep or large wound gets infected, it can be a serious problem.
 Call your doctor or surgeon right away if any of these things happen: